Sunrise (Australian TV program): Controversies

+In August 2009, the show was criticised for insinuating that the killers of James Bulger had been secretly resettled in Australia while promoting an episode of Seven's crime drama City Homicide that referenced the case.

 In April 2010, a scheduled concert for Canadian teen singer Justin Bieber, at Circular Quay, Sydney, was cancelled at 5:00 am by order of police after the crowd of more than 5,000 people (mainly teenage girls) had begun a crowd crush and were ignoring the orders of the crowd controllers.
-Eight people were taken to hospital for their injuries and others suffered from hyperventilation.
-The concert was then moved to the Sunrise studios at Martin Place.
+Eight people were taken to hospital for their injuries and others suffered from hyperventilation.Bieber Fever Sends Eight Australian Fans to Hospital 26 April 2010 The concert was then moved to the Sunrise studios at Martin Place.
 Sunrise had been promoting the concert for two weeks beforehand, creating a significant amount of excitement and anticipation.
 It was also alleged that Bieber swore at a floor manager but was reassured by Bieber's regular sound technician that "he tells us that all the time".
 Bieber, however, has denied this, publicly denouncing the claims as "lies and rumors" spread by "adults".

 In March 2015, Armytage was accused of racism in an on-air interview on the programme, after congratulating a woman for looking whiter than her twin.
 After an online petition was signed by over 2,000 people calling for her to apologise, she did so.

-In February 2016, actress Kristen Davis appeared on the show to discuss her work with the United Nations High Commissioner for Refugees in which she also reluctantly took part in a Sex and The City themed skit which was received poorly by viewers.
+In February 2016, actress Kristin Davis appeared on the show to discuss her work with the United Nations High Commissioner for Refugees in which she also reluctantly took part in a Sex and The City themed skit which was received poorly by viewers.
 On Twitter Davis expressed her annoyance that Sunrise focused on her role in Sex and The City instead of her work with the UNHCR, and the incident led to Armytage, who was meant to MC and conduct an interview with Davis at a UNHCR event in Sydney, being disinvited to the event.

+In April 2024, following the Bondi Junction stabbings, a 20-year-old Sydney university student was incorrectly identified as the attacker during a live cross with Sunrise presenters; the student's identity and misinformation falsely linking him to the attack had been circulated online and was reported by the programme without verification.
+Seven subsequently issued an apology for the error after police announced that a 40-year-old Queensland man was responsible for the attack, and later launched in internal investigation into the incident.
+In response, the student falsely accused of being the attacker sought legal representation for defamation action against Channel 7.
+The defamation case was settled later in the month, with Seven acknowledging their error was "a grave mistake".